-Our editorial team selected the exercise bikes on this list based on actual customer reviews on sites like rebel, Gym and Fitness, Fit Online and Amazon.
+Our editorial team selected the exercise bikes on this list based on actual customer reviews on sites such as rebel, Gym and Fitness, Fit Online and Amazon.
 For each category, we identified key parameters based on our research and selected the home exercise bikes with the highest review score within those parameters.

 Peloton has something of a cult following overseas, so its arrival on our shores in July 2021 was hotly anticipated.
 And after reviewing the bike in detail, we can finally see what all the fuss is about.

 When we put the Bike+ through its paces, we were impressed by the build of the bike, the versatility of Peloton classes and the immersive size of the swivelling touchscreen.

 The Peloton Bike+ comes with a high price tag of $3,345 for the basics package.
 Plus, there's a $59 per month fee for an all-access membership.